SakuraSymphonyReTranslation/DC3WYMesTextTool_GUI-and-Patch/README.md

 - Final ready release folder: `H:\Games\DC3WY\DC3WYMesTextTool_GUI and Patch\DC3WYPatch a\build\Released`
 - Release package: `H:\Games\DC3WY\DC3WYMesTextTool_GUI and Patch\DC3WYPatch a\build\Released\Released_patch.rar`
 - Tool package: `H:\Games\DC3WY\DC3WYMesTextTool_GUI and Patch\bin\Release\net8.0-windows\DC3WYMesTextTool_GUI.rar`

-## Release Description (v1.0.0)

-Initial public release.
-Includes:
-Released_patch.rar
-DC3WYMesTextTool_GUI.rar
-Important: Use the custom DC3WYLauncher from build/Released to run the patch properly.

-The file doesn't contain any viruses; if your antivirus somehow detect it as anomaly.. it's just a false alarm.
-Trust me, I made this patch for everyone who wants to create or modify the Da Capo 3 With You patch.
-I have no intention of harming anyone.